frederic-perez/AmE-dictionary/data/idioms.md

 __read it and weep__
 __ready cash__
 __ready, set, go__
+__reality check__ :dart::four: An event or outcome that forces one to accept or reevaluate the reality of one’s position or situation.
 __reap the benefits__ To enjoy the rewards resulting from something. _You’ll always reap the benefits of hard work—don’t ever forget that._
 __receive (one’s) just deserts__ To receive that which one deserves, especially a punishment or unfavorable outcome.
 (Note: The phrase is often misspelled as “just desserts,” due to the pronunciation of “deserts” and “desserts” being the same in this context.)
 __reckon with__ :dart::two: __1__ Take into account, be prepared for, as in _The third-party movement is a force to be reckoned with during the primaries._ _You have made our podcast a force to be reckoned with._ __2__ Deal with, as in _Your lost wallet isn’t the only problem we have to reckon with._